-What did police know as the Texas school shooting unfolded?
+What did police know as the Uvalde school shooting unfolded?

 Nineteen children and two teachers were killed in the attack last week at Robb Elementary, the deadliest school shooting in nearly a decade.
 Seventeen others were injured.
 The funerals began this week.

-Arredondo has not responded to repeated interview requests from The Associated Press, and telephone messages left at the school police headquarters were not returned.
+Arredondo has not responded to repeated interview requests from The AP, and telephone messages left at the school police headquarters were not returned.

-There have been other cases in which officers on the scene of a crime were not relayed critical information by a police dispatcher, often because the dispatcher wasn’t following protocols, said Dave Warner, a retired police officer and an expert at the International Academies of Emergency Dispatch.
+There have been other cases in which officers on the scene of a crime were not relayed critical information by a police dispatcher, often because the dispatcher wasn’t following protocols, said Dave Warner, a retired police officer and expert at the International Academies of Emergency Dispatch.

 He cited a 2009 domestic disturbance call in Pittsburgh in which a woman told a 911 operator that her son was armed.
 That information was never relayed to responding officers.
 When they arrived, the man opened fire, ultimately killing three officers and seriously wounding two.